Why are Facebook and Starbucks becoming ‘Responsible Capitalists’? Because it is good for business.

 Capitalism is at a cross-roads.
 If we don’t change the way we operate, we may be forced to do so by a disillusioned public, strengthened regulators and newly elected, empowered governments.

 This may sound a little far-fetched and a tad alarmist, but it isn’t.
 For the simple reason that today’s form of capitalism delivers for the few, not the many.
 Workers’ wages have not kept pace with corporate productivity for the last 40 years; and forty years on, the gap is very wide indeed.
-Income equality in the West has become unconscionably high: the average Dow Jones CEOs now earns as much in a day as their average worker earns in a year.
+Income equality in the West has become unconscionably high: the average Dow Jones CEO now earns as much in a day as their average worker earns in a year.
 Wealth inequality is even more dramatic – and inequality can be fatal.
 Rich Americans live 15 years longer than poor Americans.
 The gap in the UK is 9 years.
 Meanwhile, the 2008 recession hit the innocent the hardest as living standards of the average earner went backwards while share indices soared to all-time highs.

 Shareholder value and executive remuneration are the main areas of focus for most corporations.
 Even many of those with a ‘customer first’ mind-set seem to regard the needs of employees, suppliers, partners and the community in which they operate as secondary priorities.
 This needs to change.

 Have Facebook and Starbucks seen the light?
 Two multinationals at least appear to be changing.
 After paying just 4% UK corporate tax in 2015, Facebook has declared that it will start booking British sales in the UK.
 It has also said it will extend the UK policy to the rest of the world.
 Starbucks became UK Public Enemy Number One in 2012 when it was revealed that it had paid just £8.6m in corporate tax on £3bn worth of sales over its first 14 years of trading.
-But as a result of public pressure, they changed and from 2015 onwards, Starbucks has closed down tax evasion subsidiaries and has been paying its full share of UK tax.
+But as a result of public pressure, they changed and from 2015 onwards, Starbucks has closed down tax avoidance subsidiaries and has been paying its full share of UK tax.